 Enrollment Status: Currently Enrolling

-- Treatment: Your dog will receive the vaccine or placebo in addition to standard of care therapy.
+- Treatment: Your dog will receive the vaccine in addition to standard of care therapy.
 The vaccine will be given over 6 visits approximately 3 weeks apart in addition to 6 chemotherapy visits.
-If appropriate, your dog will also receive open-label boosters every 6 months.
+If appropriate, your dog will also receive open-label boosters every 3-6 months.
 The chemotherapy visits will be scheduled 2 weeks prior to each vaccine visit.
 At each visit, blood will also be drawn to measure the immune response for study purposes.

-- Cost: You will need to schedule an Oncology Evaluation Appointment for your dog.
+- Cost: You will need to schedule an Oncology Evaluation Appointment for your dog (a referral form must be submitted via the Oncology Referral form by your primary and or referring veterinarian).
 This evaluation appointment is a pre-requisite for determining eligibility and does not guarantee that your dog will qualify to receive the study vaccine.
 If your dog is eligible for the study at the time of the evaluation, all costs will be discussed with you prior to study enrollment.
-The study will cover the cost of six doses of the vaccine or placebo (approximately a value of $1,275) for dogs that are eligible to receive it.
-The study will also pay $236 towards X-rays of the chest at Chemotherapy 4 (or week 10) and $236 towards X-rays of the chest at Vaccine 6 (or week 18) of the trial.
-Complications due to vaccine are not expected, but should any arise, the study will pay for those treatments directly associated with the injection site reaction to a maximum of $100.00.
-No other costs will be covered by the study

 - Contact: Complete the Study Interest Form to see if your dog qualifies and have your referring veterinarian complete the Oncology Referral Form found below.

-- PI: Dr. Rowan Milner
+- Principal Investigator: Dr. Rowan Milner

 Background:

 Hemangiosarcoma (HSA) is a devastating cancer of large breeds dogs often presenting as an emergency in otherwise healthy dogs.
 Affected dogs have sudden bleeding into the abdomen or into the sack around the heart.
 The survival time is short in dogs, even with prompt surgery and chemotherapy.
 Immunotherapy (e.g. cancer vaccines) may offer hope for improving survival.
-We have extensive experience with the GD3 vaccine in dogs with other types of cancer such as melanoma and osteosarcoma.
+We have extensive experience with the GD2/GD3 vaccine in dogs with other types of cancer such as melanoma and osteosarcoma.
 For example, our research findings in 690 dogs with melanoma show improved survival even in dogs with advanced disease.
-We also have shown that the GD3 vaccine in conjunction with chemotherapy improves time to metastasis (spread of cancer) to the lung and overall survival in dogs with osteosarcoma.
+We also have shown that the GD2/GD3 vaccine in conjunction with chemotherapy improves time to metastasis (spread of cancer) to the lung and overall survival in dogs with osteosarcoma.